LukeSmithxyz/mutt-wizard/README.md

 - `mw add` -- add a new email account
 - `mw ls` -- list existing accounts
 - `mw pass` -- revise an account's password
-- `mw delete` -- deleted an added account
+- `mw delete` -- delete an added account
 - `mw purge` -- delete all accounts and settings
 - `mw cron` -- toggle/configure a cronjob to sync mail